Ensuring consumer voices are heard

 - emerging energy issues or energy market developments that may be of concern to particular groups of customers/users

-- education and information needs and strategies to increase consumer awareness of energy issues
+- strategies and networks to increase consumer awareness of energy issues and enhance communication with consumers and communities

 - research to address current gaps in knowledge on consumer issues